h5i logo

 AI-tagged commits

-Stores the exact prompt, model, agent ID, and test results alongside every commit in refs/h5i/notes.
+Stores the exact prompt, model, agent ID, and test results alongside every diff in refs/h5i/notes.
+Automatic with hooks installed.

 Integrity audit